Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Nested Partitions

-\paragraph*{A separately exchangeable prior.} Recognizing the described construction with $\Mt_{ij}$ as reducing to partial exchangeability when non-degenerate separate exchangeability is implied by the nature of the experiment, we introduce a modification.
-While the change is minor in terms of notation, it has major consequences for interpretation and inference as we will show later.
-We replace the indicators $\Mt_{ij}$ by $M_{ik}$ (note the subindex $_k$) specific to each OTU and {\em cluster of subjects}, with otherwise unchanged marginal prior
+\paragraph*{A separately exchangeable prior.} When the same experimental units, $i=1,\ldots, I$, are recorded in each group, then such a data structure calls for separate exchangeability only.
+Recognizing then that the described construction with $M_{i,j}^{\dagger}$ is implementing partial exchangeability (plus exchangeability of the groups), we modify it to relax the assumptions to separate exchangeability.
+While the change is minor in notation, it has major consequences for interpretation and inference, as we will discuss later.
+We replace the indicators $M_{i,j}^{\dagger}$ by $M_{i,k}$ (note the subindex $_{k}$) specific to each observation $i$ (e.g., OTU) and {\em cluster $k$ of groups}, with otherwise unchanged marginal prior